hackclub/hackclub/CONDUCT.md

   - Snarking (pithy, unproductive, sniping comments)
   - Discussing potentially offensive or sensitive issues; this all too often leads to unnecessary conflict.
-  - Microaggressions: brief and commonplace verbal, behavioral and environmental indignities that communicate hostile, derogatory or negative slights and insults to a person or group.
+  - Microaggressions: brief and commonplace verbal, behavioral, and environmental indignities that communicate hostile, derogatory or negative slights and insults to a person or group.